International health insurance plans – A global market opportunity

 Other general exclusions are cosmetic treatment, sexually transmitted diseases, abuse of alcohol, self-inflicted injuries, the standard war and riot clauses and naturally occurring conditions like menopause.
 Some plans will only cover accidents in the first month, unless the client was replacing another international health plan.

 Most plans do not cover maternity or childbirth.
 However, there are a few health schemes that will cover a delivery, with a waiting period of ten to twelve months after the policy is put in force.
-An elective caesarean is usually covered up to a certain maximum.
+An elective cesarean is usually covered up to a certain maximum.
 One should caution that a complicated pregnancy is very expensive and unwise to self-insure.
 People who are pregnant and covered by a health plan currently should not change insurance carriers until the pregnancy is over.
 One should also check that the child will be covered immediately after birth.
 Some plans only cover newborns after ten to fifteen days; but others cover all children under nine for free, with newborns covered from birth.

 Another feature that clients often require is portability.
 Many expatriates require health insurance that will stay with them regardless of where they travel or move, as it is not uncommon for a person to move from one home or work site to another.
 But only a few plans will continue to cover a person who moves back to their home country, especially if that is the United States.